Abc-Arbitrage/HotPathAllocationAnalyzer/README.md

 ## Hot path

 Hot path should be flagged as so using the `NoAllocation` attribute.
-This attribute indicate that the analyzer should run on a method.
+This attribute indicates that the analyzer should run on the method.

-It also forbid calling a method/property that is considered unsafe.
+It also forbids calling a method/property that is considered may allocate.

-Methods/Properties are considered safe when flagged for analysis (`NoAllocation`), flagged for ignore (`IgnoreAllocation`), whitelisted or in a safe scope.
+Methods/Properties are considered safe (i.e. they don't allocate) when flagged for analysis (`NoAllocation`), flagged to be ignored (`IgnoreAllocation`), whitelisted or in a safe scope.
-Properties are also considered safe when they are auto property.
+Properties are also considered safe when they are auto properties.

-Safe scope are defined as:
+Safe scopes are defined as:
 ```cs
 [NoAllocation]
 public int Something(string str)